Mobile phone detection cameras have been in operation in New South Wales since 1 March 2020. Tell us your thoughts on the program.

 What are mobile phone detection cameras?

-Unlike speed and red light cameras, the mobile phone detection cameras uses artificial intelligence (AI) to detect illegal phone use.
-It can operate in all weather conditions including fog and wet weather.
+Unlike speed and red-light cameras, mobile phone detection cameras use artificial intelligence (AI) to detect illegal phone use.
+They can operate in all weather conditions, including fog and heavy rain.

-However, there will be allowances for mobile phone use in the car.
-These concessions include using a phone in a cradle with Bluetooth, handling a phone while passing it to a passenger, as well as using it in a drive-through service situation.
+There are allowances for mobile phone use in the car.
+These concessions include using a phone in a cradle with Bluetooth, handling a phone while passing it to a passenger, and using a phone while the vehicle is stationary in a drive-through service situation.

-For more information about the Mobile Phone Detection Camera Program please click here.
+For more information about the Mobile Phone Detection Camera Program please see the Government website.